bullmoose20/MK-Docs/docs/komet/guides/scheduling.md

        A command you could use for this:

        ```
-       cd /path/to/plex-meta-manager && komet-venv/bin/python plex_meta_manager.py --config config/config.yml --run
+       cd /path/to/plex-meta-manager && kometa-venv/bin/python plex_meta_manager.py --config config/config.yml --run
        ```
-       Change `/path/to/plex-meta-manager` to reflect where you've installed Komet.
+       Change `/path/to/plex-meta-manager` to reflect where you've installed Kometa.

        This is an example, which does nothing but run the script immediately.
 If you want to add additional flags you can do so.

-       NOTE: This is assuming you created the `komet-venv` virtual environment as described in the [Local Walkthrough](../install/local.md)
+       NOTE: This is assuming you created the `kometa-venv` virtual environment as described in the [Local Walkthrough](../install/local.md)

     2. Open the system crontab for editing: